Audi R8 (Type 4S): Audi R8 RWD

 Audi announced on 19 November 2019 that the R8 V10 RWD models would become permanent in its lineup.
 Both R8 Spyder and Coupe models will sport the same 540 PS and 540 Nm V10 FSI engine used in the limited edition RWS models.
 Comparing to RWS models, V10 RWD features more aggressive weight reductions.
 The Coupe is now 65 kg less than its quattro counterpart at 1595 kg.
 The Spyder is now 55 kg less than the quattro Spyder at 1695 kg.
 However, they are 5 kg and 15 kg heavier than the RWS Coupe and Spyder versions respectively.
 Both models feature a 40:60 weight distribution, similar to the RWS.
 Despite being a production model, some additional equipment and features are only available to V10 quattro models.
 The V10 RWD is visually similar to its quattro siblings.
 The quattro badge on the dashboard is replaced with an RWD badge.

-On 7 October 2021, Audi introduced an uprated version for the V10 RWD, named V10 performance RWD.
+On 7 October 2021, Audi introduced an uprated version for the V10 RWS, named V10 performance RWD.
 The new model features a slightly detuned engine from the V10 quattro model with the same power of 570 PS, but with 10 Nm less torque at 550 Nm.
 In addition to a power increase, more performance and handling options from quattro models are made available to the RWD model.
 These include dynamic steering, carbon fibre stabilizers and ceramic disc brakes.
 The V10 performance RWD model will replace the less powerful V10 RWD as Audi's only rear-wheel drive R8 offering.
 The base V10 quattro is also replaced by this model.